Azure-Samples/modern-data-warehouse-dataops/archive/e2e_samples/deployment_stamps/README.md

 1. [Azure DevOps account](https://azure.microsoft.com/en-us/products/devops/)
 2. [Azure Account](https://azure.microsoft.com/en-us/free/)
-*Permissions needed*: ability to create and deploy to an azure resource group, a service principal, and grant the collaborator role to the service principal over the resource group; ability to manage Azure AD to create App registration, Users, Groups and Enterprise App Registration.
+*Permissions needed*: ability to create and deploy to an azure resource group, a service principal, and grant the collaborator role to the service principal over the resource group; ability to create App registration, Users, Groups and Enterprise App Registration in Microsoft Entra ID.

 ### Setup and Deployment

-#### Azure AD for Authentication
+#### Microsoft Entra ID for Authentication

-Before creating each of the stamp, follow [Authentication and Authorization](docs/AUTH.md) to create a center Azure AD Tenant first.
+Before creating each of the stamp, follow [Authentication and Authorization](docs/AUTH.md) to create a center Microsoft Entra Tenant first.

 The center Tenant will be used by the API app to check authentication and authorization.